tsawler/goblender-docs/menus.md

 <div style="background: #ffcccb; padding: 1em; border-radius: 1em; text-align: left; font-weight: normal;">
 	<b>Note</b>: In order to be able to manage menu items, your system administrator must have assigned you
-	the necessary roles.
+	the necessary role.
 If you do not have the needed role, you will not have the option to modify the menu.
 </div>